 The use of medicines to reprogram replicating cells to behave more like normal cells.

-About 20 percent of patients with NSCLC who are treated with immunotherapies experience improvement, which has proven that immunotherapy can work in this disease.
-However, research from this clinical trial team shows that combining immunotherapy with epigenetic therapy may work even better than immunotherapy alone, and improve the immune system’s response to cancer.
+About 20 percent of patients with NSCLC who are treated with immunotherapies experience improvement, which demonstrates that immunotherapy can work in this disease.
+However, research from this clinical trial team shows that combining immunotherapy with epigenetic therapy may work even better than immunotherapy alone, and may improve the immune system’s response to cancer.

-Through this clinical trial, the research team believes that combining pembrolizumab (immunotherapy) with guadecitabine and mocetinostat (epigenetic therapies) will improve the number of patients who respond well to treatment.
+Through this clinical trial, the research team hopes to show that combining pembrolizumab (immunotherapy) with guadecitabine and mocetinostat (epigenetic therapies) will increase the number of patients who respond well to treatment.
 The team’s researchers believe that using this approach of cutting-edge science and clinical intervention will deliver improved treatments to patients with NSCLC.